h4ck3rk3y/h4ck3rk3y.github.io/_posts/2018-08-03-distributed-systems.md

 Someone suggests that I play with my own Kubernetes cluster by deploying one from scratch.
 I could do that.
-At work a colleague is pushing for the internal platform as a service which builds on top of Kubernetes, so some knowledge of Kubernetes would be useufl for work as well.
+At work a colleague is pushing for the internal platform as a service which builds on top of Kubernetes, so some knowledge of Kubernetes would be useful for work as well.

 ![Martin Smith Guitar](/img/blog/guitar.jpg)

 I have started listening to rock again.
-Thank to AC/DC.
+Thanks to AC/DC.
 I bought a guitar yesterday that just arrived.
-The plan is the same learn some basics and then just start learning ThunderStruck, picking that project was easy as I just can't stop listening to it.
+The plan is the same, learn some basics and then just start learning Thunder Struck, picking that project was easy as I just can't stop listening to it.
-Upnext would be "Dream On".
+Up next would be "Dream On".
 Yep, I still listen to very cliche tracks.

-Well thats my weekend.
-Distribtued systems and the guitar.
+Well that's my weekend.
+Distributed systems and the guitar.
 Hasn't been super productive so far and now I need to head out to the London Edition of Bitsians Day.